sourcecred/docs/docs/intro/our-calls.md

 Why: Sometimes you just need some synchronous space with all the key players to really make progress on an initiative or project.
 By nature of being shorter, these are also less taxing and can help keep contributors on track.

-Where: Discord Main voice channel
+Where: Discord Main voice channel.

 When: Scheduled as one-off events when asynchronous coordination won't cut it.